 There are a few things you should consider before selling your policy.
 For example:

 - Buyers don’t want every policy.
-Bankrate reports that buyers are looking for people over the age of 65 with chronic or terminal illnesses.
+Buyers may be looking for people over the age of 65 with chronic or terminal illnesses.
 If you’re young and healthy, your policy won’t be as attractive to a buyer.

 - You may have tax complications.
 Your settlement could be subject to income tax.